intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

 - Docker Engine.
 Docker Engine is an open source containerization technology for building and containerizing your applications.
-In this tutorial, applications, like Gramine, TensorFlow Serving, secret providers, will be built in Docker images.
+In this tutorial, applications, like Gramine, TensorFlow Serving, secret provisioning, will be built in Docker images.
 Then Kubernetes will manage these Docker images.
   Please follow `this guide <https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script>`__ to install Docker engine.